Bobby-McGonigle/Cisco-RoomDevice-Macro-Projects-Examples/Macro Memory Storage/readme.md

 This is the latest installment of Macro Memory Storage and it has been completely re-written.
 If you had used **MemoryStorage.js** or **MemoryStorage_V2.js** they are now in the [legacy](https://github.com/Bobby-McGonigle/Cisco-RoomDevice-Macro-Projects-Examples/tree/master/Macro%20Memory%20Storage/legacy) folder with the previous readme still contained here for reference.
 But you should check out this new one for sure :smirk:

+## Update
+* Spelling and grammar fixes
+* Replaced getSourceScriptName() with a stable method of acquiring the script name
+* Added mem.localScript variable to work with module.name
+* Added mem.Info() - This will print information about Memory Functions.

 ## Inspiration

 The need for a better and more robust version of the initial Macro Memory script.